Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Related Work

-\textbf{Fully Unsupervised Anomaly Detection.} Fully Unsupervised Anomaly Detection (FUAD) has attracted increasing attention, owing to its ability to operate without manual annotations and its suitability for tackling noisy training data in real-world scenarios~\cite{wang2024real}.
-Existing methods are categorized as follows: (1) SoftPatch~\cite{jiang2022softpatch}, based on PatchCore~\cite{roth2022towards}, adopts a memory-based patch-level denoising strategy using noise discriminators to mitigate overconfidence.
+existing methods are categorized as follows: (1) Methods based on PatchCore~\cite{roth2022towards} primarily refine the memory bank mechanism to handle noise.
+SoftPatch~\cite{jiang2022softpatch} adopts a patch-level denoising strategy using noise discriminators to mitigate overconfidence.
+OPFA~\cite{zhou2024outlier} introduces an outlier probability mechanism to adaptively re-weight features, suppressing the influence of contaminated samples.
+Furthermore, TailedCore~\cite{jung2025tailedcore} extends this paradigm to tackle the specific challenge of long-tail noise distributions via few-shot sampler in the multi-class setting.
 (2) InReaCh~\cite{mcintosh2023inter} builds detection models by associating high-confidence patch channels across training images.
 (3) FUN-AD~\cite{im2025fun} leverages nearest-neighbor distances and class homogeneity, employing an iteratively reconstructed memory bank (IRMB) to handle noisy data.
 However, these methods often rely on explicit memory banks, which impose storage burdens in practice.
 Knowledge Distillation has shown strong potential in unsupervised anomaly localization without additional storage, but its application to FUAD remains unexplored.
-This work aims to explore this promising direction.